 Know the dangers of cookers and gas fires

 There are several warning signs that your cooker may be leaking carbon monoxide:

 - The flame on your cooker should be crisp and blue.
-Yellow or orange flames mean you need to get your cooker checked
+Yellow or orange flames mean you need to get your cooker checked.

-- Dark sooty staining around the cooker
+- Dark sooty staining around the cooker.

-- The flame on the cooker frequently goes out
+- The flame on the cooker frequently goes out.

-- Increased condensation inside windows
+- Increased condensation inside windows.

 - To be alert to the danger signs, check the seal around your oven door regularly for any signs of splitting or damage.